Popup Notifications: What They Are, Types, and Best Practices

 What Is a Popup Notification?

-Here is an example of a popup that would be used to capture an email address and phone number:
+Here’s an example of a standard lightbox popup used to capture email addresses and phone numbers:

 popup notification